0x00-0x00/shemutils/README.md

 - Success, error, information and debug template logging messages
 - Option to store logging messages into files

+##### Logger Object
+Object to handle the logging to the screen and to file.

+    Methods:
+    info()          -> Display message with INFO tag to the screen error()         -> Display message with ERROR tag to the screen critical()      -> Display message with CRITICAL tag to the screen debug()         -> Display message with DEBUG tag to the screen step_ok()       -> Display SUCCESS message to a procedure step step_fail()     -> Display FAIL message to a procedure step

 #### *Usage*

-To create a logger:
+> To create a logger:

 `from shemutils.logger import Logger`
 `logger = Logger("Program A")`

-To log a debug message:
+> To log a debug message:

 `logger.debug("Debug Message")`
 `01:08:15 [Program A] DEBUG: [#] Debug Message`

-To log a information message:
+> To log a information message:

 `>>> logger.info("Program has started.")`
 `01:09:36 [Program A] INFO: [*] Program has started.`